Edmonton (provincial electoral district): Districts

 For the 1913 election, Edmonton South Provincial electoral district was created from the old Strathcona constituency to elect one MLA.
 The Edmonton constituency elected two members by the block vote system.

 Edmonton party composition at a glance

 The representation elected from 1926 to 1955 can be seen to be more mixed and balanced than representation elected both before and after that period.
-Not shown in the table below is the fact that in 1959 one party took all the Edmonton seats.
+Not shown in the table below is the fact that in 1917 a Liberal and a Conservative were elected.

-Prior to 1926, Edmonton elected its members using First past the post or Block voting.

-District-level proportional representation (Single transferable voting was used from 1924 to 1955.

-Since 1955, Edmonton has elected its MLAs through First past the post.
+Prior to 1926, Edmonton elected its members using first past the post or block voting.
+District-level proportional representation (Single transferable voting) was used from 1924 to 1955.
+Since 1955, Edmonton has elected its MLAs through first past the post.

-(Note: Independents in the 1940s were members of the Unity League, an anti-SC coalition of Liberal and Conservatives.)
+(Note: Independent Citizens were members of the Unity League, an anti-SC coalition of Liberals, Conservatives and others.)

-(Note: The "1942" column shows the change made by the 1942 by-election when Elmer Roper was elected.)
+(Note: The "1942" column shows the change made by the 1942 by-election when Elmer Roper was elected.
+The other columns are all general elections.
+By-elections held in 1936 and 1937 saw a Liberal elected to replace the Liberal who had left the post so there was no change in party composition.)